-1 Graph of van der Waals potential with and without switching 43 2 Graph of electrostatic potential with and without shifting function 44 3 Graph of electrostatic split between short and long range forces 44 4 Example of cutoff and pairlist distance uses 70 5 Graph showing a slice of a ramp potential, showing the effect of ${\tt mgridforcevoff}$ 77 6 Example of a collective variables (colvar) configuration.
+1 Graph of van der Waals potential with and without switching 43 2 Graph of electrostatic potential with and without shifting function 44 3 Graph of electrostatic split between short and long range forces 44 4 Example of cutoff and pairlist distance uses 70 5 Graph showing a slice of a ramp potential, showing the effect of mgridforcevoff 77 6 Example of a collective variables (colvar) configuration.
 The colvar "d" is defined as the difference between two distances, each calculated between the centers of mass of two atom groups.
 The second colvar "c" holds the coordination number (i.e. the number of contacts) within a radius of 6 Å between two groups.
-The third colvar "alpha" measures the degree of $\alpha$ -helicity of the protein segment between residues 1 and 10.
-A moving harmonic restraint is applied to the colvars "d" and "c", each rescaled by means of width parameters $w_d$ and $w_c$ ; the centers of the restraint, $d_0$ and $c_0$ , evolve with the simulation time t.
-The histogram of "alpha" and "c" is also recorded on-the-fly.
+The third colvar "alpha" measures the degree of α -helicity of the protein segment between residues 1 and 10.
+A moving harmonic restraint is applied to the colvars "d" and "c", each rescaled by means of width parameters w_d and w_c ; the centers of the restraint, d_0 and c_0 , evolve with the simulation time t.
+The joint histogram of "alpha" and "c" is also recorded on-the-fly.
 91 7 Dual topology description for an alchemical simulation.
 Case example of the muta- tion of alanine into serine.
-The lighter color denotes the non-interacting, alternate state 123 8 Convergence of an FEP calculation.
-If the ensembles representative of states $a$ and $b$ are too disparate, equation (30) will not converge (a).
-If, in sharp contrast, the configurations of state $b$ form a subset of the ensemble of configurations characteristic of state $a$ , the simulation is expected to converge (b).
-The difficulties reflected in case (a) may be alleviated by the introduction of mutually overlapping intermediate states that connect $a$ to $b$ (c).
-It should be mentioned that in practice, the kinetic contribution $\mathcal{T}(\mathbf{p})$ is assumed to be identical for state $a$ and state $b$ 194 0 contribution, $\mathcal{T}(\mathbf{p}x)$ , is assumed to be identical for state a and state b Relationship of user-defined $\lambda$ to coupling of electrostatic or vdW interactions to a 124 9 simulation, given specific values of alchElecLambdaStart or alchVdwLambdaEnd 197 10 Simulation, given specific values of alcherecLambdaStart of alchvdwLambdaEnd Sample TI data $(log(\langle \frac{\partial U}{\partial \lambda} \rangle)$ against $\lambda)$ .
+The lighter color denotes the non-interacting, alternate state.
+124 8 Convergence of an FEP calculation.
+If the ensembles representative of states a and b are too disparate, equation (31) will not converge (a).
+If, in sharp contrast, the configurations of state b form a subset of the ensemble of configurations characteristic of state a , the simulation is expected to converge (b).
+The difficulties reflected in case (a) may be alleviated by the introduction of mutually overlapping intermediate states that connect a to b (c).
+It should be mentioned that in practice, the kinetic contribution, $\mathcal{T}(\mathbf{p}x)$, is assumed to be identical for state a and state b 125 9 Relationship of user-defined λ to coupling of electrostatic or vdW interactions to a simulation, given specific values of alchElecLambdaStart or alchVdwLambdaEnd 128 10 Sample TI data $(log(\langle \frac{\partial U}{\partial \lambda} \rangle)$ against $\lambda)$.
 The blue shaded area shows the integral with fine sampling close to the end point.
-The red area shows the difference when $\lambda$ values are more sparse.
+The red area shows the difference when λ values are more sparse.
 In this example, insufficient sampling before $\lambda \simeq 0.1$ can result in a large overestimation of the integral.
-Beyond $\simeq 0.2$ , sparser sampling is justified as $dE/d\lambda$ is not changing quickly.
+Beyond $\simeq 0.2$, sparser sampling is justified as $dE/d\lambda$ is not changing quickly.
+132